 No additional scholarship application is required.
 The Office of Admissions will automatically consider all entering freshmen for this scholarship and invite all eligible students to compete in the competition day.

-The competition for the Medallion Scholarship occurs in two phases: (1) all qualified, invited, and registered students participate in the on-campus competition day, and (2) up to 45 students from the competition day are invited back to campus for an interview with the scholarship committee as finalists.
-Finalists are awarded one of the two scholarship levels.
+The competition for the Medallion Scholarship occurs in two phases: (1) all qualified, invited, and registered students participate in the on-campus competition day, and (2) up to 60 students will be invited to participate in an interview with the scholarship committee.

 Interview dates for competition finalists.
 Participation by invitation only.

 Qualified high schools seniors are eligible to compete for the most prestigious academic scholarship at WMU.
-For consideration, students must submit the following by November 1* of their senior year:
+For consideration, students must submit the following by the Early Action deadline of November 15* of their senior year:

 - Completed WMU admission application